 This course is approved by the Kansas Board of Regents for guaranteed transfer among all Kansas Regents public postsecondary institutions.
 Additional courses may also be eligible for transfer.
 Please visit a JCCC counselor or the JCCC Registrar's office, and the Transfer Kansas portal to learn more.

-The Metal Fabrication/Welding Technology program offers students the required skills and knowledge to get an entry level position in a variety of welding career options.
-It builds off of the welding certificate to include additional training in the major processes as well as opportunities to learn machining, FCAW, and common fabrication practices along with the general education courses required to be a well-rounded critical thinker.
-These skills make a welder more employable and promotable in their field.
+The Metal Fabrication/Welding Technology AAS program provides students with the necessary skills and knowledge for entry-level positions in various welding career options.
+It expands on the welding certificate to include additional training in major processes, as well as opportunities to learn machining, FCAW, and common fabrication practices, along with the general education courses required to foster well-rounded critical thinking.
+These skills enhance a welder’s employability and potential for promotion in their field.

 (Major Code 2460; CIP Code 48.0508)